 Setup PV8563C Max position PID to control on the max percentage allowable of the DT’s specified at 90%

-With a tight range on the Min and Max position put EV8611CD in Normal mode and tune it to control the flow rate FI8561.
+With a tight range on the Min and Max position put EV8611CD in Normal mode and tune it to control the flow rate FI8561 or set to control on PT8670.
 A PID on the max position should also be implemented to be sure we do not blow RV8670.
+If PT8670 is the control parameter then TP8675 can be used as the cascade PID on the maximum position.

 Verify that lead flow controllers EV8621A and B are working and that manual valves MV8621A and B are open and setup EV8611JT to control on FI8621A at a set value of 10.
 This will establish a trickle flow through the lead reservoir.

+Check the heaters on the lead flow to make sure they are working and keeping ice growth minimal

 Check both reservoir pressures PT8670 and PT8620.
 PT8670 should be higher as more flow will be going through that path.
 Very slightly open EV8612 to establish a bit of flow through this line.
-A manual position of 10% should be sufficient.
+The manual position of 15% set above should be sufficient.
 The flow will likely be backward, that is from the magnet annulus to the lead reservoir but that is fine.

 When the coils get below 150K it may be that PV8563C can’t provide enough flow to keep the pressure up. (not its primary function) Thus it may be necessary to put a new PID max control on PV8653 to control it based on PV8563C.POS, this will allow the temperature to continue to cool as the flow through PV865W will be reduced to keep PV8653C from going full open.